ianastewart/wagtail_gallery/README.rst

 Introduction
 ===========================================

-This is a very basic podcast app that integrates with Wagtail.
-It allows a person to upload a mp3 and then play it on the website.
-It generates a rss/xml feed that you can submit to Itunes, Google and/or Blubrry.
+This is a very basic gallery app that integrates with Wagtail.
+It allows a person to upload images and order them on a gallery page.
+Said gallery page then shows the low-res thumbnails, and when clicked it opens up a high res version with captions.

 This app is simple, and not feature rich.
 It does the basics and thats it.
 I will probably add more features and options to it as time permits, but only if requests are made.